EUROVOLC-ML/VolUnD-Toolkit/README.md

 The root directory contains the following folders:
 - **[cache](cache)** (internal use): storage directory for internally-processed dataset.
 - **[dataset](dataset)**: directory containing default locations for train/validation/test files.
 Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys:
-  - CHANNELS_NAME (optional): list of name for each channels,
+  - CHANNELS_NAME (optional): list of name for each channel,
   - TIME_DESC (optional): natural-language description of the temporal interval of represented in the file,
-  - DATA: float tensor of size “stations × number of signals × chunk length",
+  - DATA: float tensor of size "stations × number of signals × chunk length",
   - LABEL (optional): 0 for no activity or normal activity, 1 for e.g. mild volcanic activity, 2 for e.g. energetic eruptive activity ; if not provided, non-normal events will not be emphasized during visualization,
   - TIMESTAMP: list of Unix timestamps of size “number of signals”, corresponding to the end of the signals in DATA.
-- **[docs](docs)**: directory containing the IPython Notebook to export the dataset to be used as input.
+- **[docs](docs)**: directory containing the IPython Notebook to export the dataset to be used as input and logos.
 - **[fileReader](fileReader)** (for Advanced user): directory containing the function to read dataset files.
-Modify it if you want to use your own datatet files (without any adaptation to our format).
+Modify it if you want to use your own dataset files (without any adaptation to our format).
 - **[logs](logs)**: directory where training sessions are saved.
 - **[utils](utils)** (internal use): directory containing the main source code.